ucsb-cs56-projects/cs56-games-roguelike/README.md

 ========================
 Hey future CS56 students!

 We recommend that the first thing you do is download an IDE to edit/view the Rogue program, such as Intellij.
-Intellij is free and also great for easy refactoring, find usages, and safe deletions.
+Intellij is free and also great for easy refactoring, finding usages, and safe deletions.

 At the current state of the game, there are definitely a few bugs to work out, sometimes the game will randomly freeze in the middle of game play.
 We don't know why.
 That's up to you to figure it out!
 We think it has to do with map generation, but we are not entirely sure.